lightly-ai/lightly/docs/source/docker/integration/docker_trigger_from_api.rst

 - Only your new data is processed, saving you time and compute cost.
 - You don't need to configure anything, just run the same job again.
 - Only samples which are different to the existing ones are added to the dataset.

+If you want to search all data in your bucket for new samples instead of only newly added data, then set `datasource.process_all=True` in your docker run command.